daeaston/ACI_RoCEv2/mkdocs-site/docs/index.md

 This guide is designed for Cisco Live DevNet, dCloud, CPOC, or customer-facing training environments, aiming to equip participants with practical skills for building modern, lossless AI-ready transport environments.

-!!! note "Environment Limitations"
-    The demonstration environment is a simulated environment and there is no actual data plane, therefore the fabrics will not establish OSPF/BGP adjacency.
-All configurations will be lost after a reboot of the APIC simulators.
-A demonstration of this completed configuration in a real environment will be shown at the end with real traffic.

 ---

 ## Getting Started